starichkov/nodejs-simple-notes-app/README.md

 ## Architecture

-The application follows a layered architecture with clear separation of concerns:
+The application follows a layered architecture with a clear separation of concerns:

 1. **Model Layer**: Database-agnostic data models
 2. **Repository Layer**: Interface for data access with specific implementations